mehha/elektriliit/wp-content/plugins/custom-facebook-feed/README.txt

 = Creating a Masonry grid layout from your Facebook posts =

 Please refer to [this FAQ](https://smashballoon.com/creating-a-masonry-grid-layout-from-your-facebook-posts/?utm_campaign=facebook-free-readme&utm_source=faq&utm_medium=masonry "Creating a Masonry grid layout from your Facebook posts") for directions on how to create a Masonry grid layout from your Facebook feed posts.

-= How do I customize my Facebook feed? =

-You can customize the Facebook feed by setting the options on the Customize page, which can be found under the Facebook Feed menu in your left hand WordPress admin menu.
-If you need even deeper customization than the built in options allow then you can add your own CSS to the plugin in the Custom CSS section under the Misc tab to further customize your Facebook feed.

-You can also override these styles for individual Facebook feeds by setting options within the shortcode.
-For example, you can change the height of a specific Facebook feed like so: `[custom-facebook-feed height=500px]`.

 = The Custom Facebook Feed shortcode options aren't working =